-Jaclyn represents and advises clients in a wide variety of business and litigation matters, including matters related to sports, media, intellectual property, contractual disputes, technology licensing, corporate formation, municipal law, and general commercial litigation.
+Jaclyn represents and advises clients in a wide variety of business and litigation matters, including matters related to commercial litigation, sports, media, intellectual property, contractual disputes, technology licensing, and corporate formation.

 Prior to joining Riley Bennett Egloff LLP, Jaclyn worked as a judicial law clerk to the Honorable Judges Larry J. McKinney, Sarah Evans Barker, and Tanya Walton Pratt in the United States District Court for the Southern District of Indiana.
-Through this experience, Jaclyn developed a unique perspective into the litigation process and was able to hone her legal research and writing skills.
-Additionally, Jaclyn gained extensive knowledge of the sports industry by working as a legal extern for the NCAA Enforcement Department and the Indiana University-Purdue University Indianapolis (IUPUI) Athletics Department.
+Through this experience, Jaclyn gained unique litigation experience into the honed her legal research and writing skills.
+Additionally, Jaclyn has developed a strong understanding of the sports industry by working as a legal extern for the NCAA Enforcement Department and the Indiana University-Purdue University Indianapolis (IUPUI) Athletics Department.

 - Church Council for Chapel Hill United Methodist Church – Young Adult Representative

 - Indiana Sports Corporation – Volunteer